actioncrew/actionstack/docs/articles/STARTER.md

 ## ⚙️ Using Thunks

-Thunks are the primary way to handle complex async logic.
-They support dependency injection, state access, nested dispatching, and error handling.
+Thunks are the primary way to handle complex async logic, invoked as methods with access to `getState` and dependencies.
+Actions are also methods that trigger state updates without returning state.
 Here’s a concise example:

 ```javascript
 import { createStore, applyMiddleware, createModule, action, thunk } from '@actioncrew/actionstack';